DavisLCVB/SwingPlus/readme.md

 SwingPlus is a library of custom `Swing` components.
 It is a work in progress, and more components will be added over time.

+Notes:
+- This library was created for `Java 21`.
+It may not work with older versions.

 ## Components

 ### SPRoundPanel